Ethics and Integrity

 The Code of Conduct (PDF, 1MB) applies to persons employed under the Police Act 1892, persons employed by the Commissioner of Police under the Public Sector Management Act 1994 and other employees such as volunteers, suppliers, contractors and sub-contractors.

-The Code also compliments the Western Australian Public Sector Code of Ethics which requires the development of, and compliance with, an agency specific code of conduct.
+The Code also complements the Western Australian Public Sector Code of Ethics which requires the development of, and compliance with, an agency specific code of conduct.

 The Code clearly spells out what is expected of all personnel of the WA Police and outlines the parameters that will enable each of us to exercise sound decision making and be exemplary in our conduct.